davidjackson-uk/davidjackson-uk.github.io/index.md

-# David Jackson's PhD Research
+# How Big Data can inform People Management
 ## About me
 I am a PhD researcher based in the  [Decent Work and Productivity Research Centre](https://www.mmu.ac.uk/decent-work-and-productivity/) at Manchester Metropolitan University in the UK.